 A common mistake made by the agency is to use rigid cost accounting measures.
 This goes against the grain of termination of contract for convenience law.
 The government should use cost and accounting data as guidelines only.
 The focus should be on getting you to a reasonable position after suffering the termination blow to your business.

-What are the Caps to Your Termination Costs and Damages?
+What are the Caps to Termination For Convenience Costs Recoverable and Associated Damages?
 The maximum amount of termination settlement costs should not exceed the sum of:

 Total contract price as reduced by: